fullmakeralchemist/handsspelling/README.md

 - Create a Live demo using Streamlit
 - Start creating a tool that will help others

-## What's next for Tiny ML in Mapping Dance, Visual Arts and interactive museums
+## What's Hands Spelling Recognition with Object detection

 - Develop a hand posture reconcnition model with PoseNet and/or Mediapipe
 - Upload images and annotations from AWS or GCP or Azure to Roboflow.